eflemist/dataengineering-capstone/README.md

 ### Application Execution

 #### Dataset
 The size of the dataset is approx 5GB.
-The dataset holds on month of data (Jan, 2019).
+The dataset holds one month of data (Jan, 2019).
 However, files are processed on a daily bases.
 To control which days are processed, modify the start and end dates in the gblevent.cfg file.
-The process is currently set process the 1st fourteen days.
+The process is currently set to process the 1st fourteen days of the month.

 #### Execution
 Once setup is complete, launch Airflow to run the dags.
 Currently there are 3 dags (but plan is to